 What I'm Doing: Feeling Guilty after Feeding a Homeless Guy

-As I crossed the road surrounding the car park, there was a homeless guy sitting down with a piece of cardboard with the word help on it.
+As I crossed the road encircling the car park, a homeless guy was sitting down with a piece of cardboard with the word help on it.
 After using the loo and on my way back to the road I stopped and asked him if he wanted something to eat and or a drink.
 He replied yes to both.

 I bought him a ham and cheese sandwich and received a cup for my free coffee.
 You get this from Waitrose when you use your My Waitrose card.
 I say my Waitrose card; it’s actually my wife’s Waitrose card!

-With the rest of my shopping in hand I made my way back to the doctors; it was about 10 past 10, so I had time.
+With the rest of my shopping in hand, I made my way back to the doctors; it was about 10 past 10, so I had time.
 It was then that I realised I had not put milk in the coffee.
-I don’t have milk in mine and although I asked twice, I didn’t put milk in his.
-I felt awfully guilty nd was glad that I was not around when he drank it.
+I don’t have milk in mine, and although I asked twice, I didn’t put milk in his.
+I felt terribly guilty and was glad that I was not around when he drank it.